 The Graduate School and each of the academic schools at the University of Westminster are committed to doctoral programmes which encourage and make possible excellent research.
 As part of this, we are committed to offering a range of studentships.

-Find out about other current studentships being offered across the university on our Studentships page.
+Find out about current studentships being offered across the university on our Studentships page.

 Research centres and groups

 Find out more about research based in the School of Architecture and Cities:

 - Experimental Practice